-Given the number of products on our site, it will be a few weeks before we update the wording on every item to reflect that there are no added parabens, or phthalates, etc. However, we strongly encourage you to adopt this change as soon as possible, especially if you are interested in entering the EU market.
+We strongly encourage you to adopt this change as soon as possible, especially if you are interested in entering the EU market.
 It is only a brief matter of time until consumers catch up, so we hope our reasoning makes sense.
-You will start to see a list of attributes on our site that may include:
+You’ll see a list of attributes on our site that may include:

 - No Added Phthalates

 - No Added Gluten